 Some links in this post may be affiliate links

-Houseleeks also called Liveforever or Hens and Chicks are popular, compact succulents plants which form mats composed of tufted leaves in rosettes.
+Sempervivums also called Houseleeks, Liveforever or Hens and Chicks, are favored succulents plants which form mats composed of tufted leaves in rosettes.

-Sempervivums are low-growing, compact plants reaching a height of 4 inches only and each plant grows for several years before flowering.
-They are some of the best plants for the limited spaces in the home.
+Houseleeks are low-growing, compact plants reaching a height of 4 inches only and each plant grows for upto 5 years before flowering.
+Based on their size, they are some of the best plants for the limited spaces in the home and office.

 The color of flowers is reddish, yellowish, pinkish or rarely whitish.
 After flowering, the Liveforever dies, leaving many offsets it has produced during its life and hence the common name, 'Liveforever'.